vyca2017/content/content/tutorials/freecom/part-4.md

 ## Controlling Data Access with Permission Queries

 We now have our frontend setup to authenticate new customers.
-However, from a functionality perspective not much has changed since we also need to configure the access control and permissions in the backend.
+However, from a functionality perspective nothing has actually changed, the app will continue working in the same way that it did before.
+That's why we also need to configure the access control and permissions in the backend to actually restrict data access and make sure the authentication token actually has a purpose.

 To recap, our requirement is that only the customer that is part of a specific `Conversation` should have acccess to the messages that are associated with it, that includes: